Global strong solutions to a compressible fluid-particle interaction model with density-dependent friction force: Introduction

 which carries greater physical significance.
 However, due to the fluid density $n$ involved in \eqref{fo-aa}, some trilinear terms in fluid-particle models appear.
 Hence it is more challenging to obtain global solutions of the fluid-particle models in this situation and only a few rigorous mathematical results are available, see \cite{Wang-Yu2015,BD-JHDE-2006,Choi-Kwon-15,LMW-SIAM-2017}.
 Wang and Yu \cite{Wang-Yu2015} obtained the global existence of weak solutions to the following system

 with large data in a bounded domain with the reflection boundary condition.
-Choi and Kwon \cite{Choi-Kwon-15} obtain the strong solutions on $[0,T]$ to \eqref{wang} in $\mathbb{T}^3$ and $\mathbb{R}^3$ for arbitrary $T>0$ when the initial data is sufficiently small and regular.
+Choi and Kwon \cite{Choi-Kwon-15} obtained the strong solutions on $[0,T]$ to \eqref{wang} in $\mathbb{T}^3$ and $\mathbb{R}^3$ for arbitrary $T>0$ when the initial data is sufficiently small and regular.
 Moreover, they also showed that the velocities of particles and fluid tend to the aligned values exponentially provided that the local density of the particles satisfies a certain integrability condition.
 Baranger and Desvillettes \cite{BD-JHDE-2006} first obtained the local-in-time classical solutions to the following model

-in $\mathbb{R}^N_x$ when the initial data are sufficiently smooth and their support have suitable properties.
-Carrillo, Goudon, and Lafitte \cite{CGL-JCP-2008} introduced a modified version of \eqref{B2} by adding a viscous term in \eqref{B2}$_1$, i.e. change $n\mathrm{div}_{v}[(u-v)F]$ to $ n\mathrm{div}_{v}[(u-v)F-\nabla_v F]$.
-However, no mathematical results on this modified model was presented in \cite{CGL-JCP-2008}.
+in $\mathbb{R}^N_x$ when the initial data are sufficiently smooth and their support has suitable properties.
+Carrillo, Goudon, and Lafitte \cite{CGL-JCP-2008} introduced a modified version of \eqref{B2} by adding a viscous term in \eqref{B2}$_1$, i.e. changing $n\mathrm{div}_{v}[(u-v)F]$ to $ n\mathrm{div}_{v}[(u-v)F-\nabla_v F]$.
+However, no mathematical results on this modified model were presented in \cite{CGL-JCP-2008}.
 By adding a viscous term $-\mu \Delta u$ in the fluid equation \eqref{B2}$_3$ to the model introduced in \cite{CGL-JCP-2008}, Li, Mu, and Wang \cite{LMW-SIAM-2017} considered the following model:

 in the whole space $\mathbb{R}^3$ and a torus $\mathbb{T}^3$, respectively.
 The pressure $P=P(t,x)$ depends only on $n$ with $P^{\prime}(\cdot)>0$ (Recall the prototype $P(n)=c_0 n^{\gamma}$ with $\gamma >1$ and $c_0 >0$ for the isentropic gas case).
 Additionally, the parameter $\mu>0$ is the viscous coefficient.
 They addressed the global well-posedness of classical solutions in the $H^4$ framework when the initial data is a small perturbation of the global Maxwellian.
 However, no discussions on optimal time-decay rates of classical solutions were included in \cite{LMW-SIAM-2017}.
-In fact, they showed that the solutions have a decay rate as $(1+t)^{-1/2}$ in $L^\infty$-norm in $\mathbb{R}^3$ and decay rate in the natural $L^2$-norm is missing.
+In fact, they showed that the solutions have a decay rate of $(1+t)^{-1/2}$ in $L^\infty$-norm in $\mathbb{R}^3$ and decay rate in the natural $L^2$-norm is missing.